gilbertginsberg/reedquest/README.md

  3: `cd` into your repo's directory

- 4: Run `hugo server`
+ 4: Run `hugo server` from the command line

- 5: And navigate to your the site at http://localhost:1313/
+ 5: And navigate to the site at http://localhost:1313/